What is corporate finance?

 Working in corporate finance

 Working in corporate finance involves dynamic roles where professionals are tasked with managing the financial aspects of a corporation, ensuring its financial health and sustainability.
-This multifaceted field encompasses various responsibilities, including financial planning, budgeting, and forecasting to align financial strategies with organizational objectives.
-Moreover, corporate finance professionals conduct rigorous financial analysis to evaluate investment opportunities, assess risks, and optimize capital allocation.
-They also play a pivotal role in capital structure decisions, determining the most suitable mix of debt and equity financing to support growth initiatives while minimizing costs.
+This multifaceted field encompasses various responsibilities, including financial planning, budgeting, and forecasting, to align financial strategies with organisational objectives.
+Moreover, corporate finance professionals conduct rigorous financial analysis to evaluate investment opportunities, assess risks, and optimise capital allocation.
+They also play a pivotal role in capital structure decisions, determining the most suitable mix of debt and equity financing to support growth initiatives while minimising costs.

 Key responsibilities: